loiccoent/eurostat_ida_energy/README.md

 - decomposition of the final energy consumption in the industry sector, based on traffic.
 The document will succinctly describe how the project is organized, how the different operations are run, and how the user should maintain the different parts in order to use it again for future cycles of data collection.

+## How to run
+Once the project has been saved on a computer, the easiest way is to :
+- open the project in an R-compatible IDE (e.g. R studio)
+- open the file run.R in the editor
+- on the first run, some of the packages used might have to be installed in your local R instance.
+TO do so, simply uncomment the lines (remove the #) starting with “install.packages(…)” on top of the script.
+This will install all the required libraries and later they will only be called by the script, so you can comment them back (add the #) right after the first run to save time on future runs.
+- If you only want to perform a part of the actions, open and edit the file config.yml to select what you want to do
+- If ready to run everything, simply select the file run.R and select source (the editor might have a play symbol)
+- Let the process run and see the information printed in the console.

 ## Project organisation
+### Parameters
+Use the file config.yml to specify all the main parameters of the process:
+- country: country to show in charts (write "all" to run all countries + EU27)
+- year:
+    - first: earliest year covered
+    - last: latest year covered
+- actions:
+    - download: download raw data, False: use existing data
+    - clear: clears existing charts, False: only replace the ones generated
+    - context: Generate context data (Part 1)
+    - industry_GVA_final: Run the decomposition of the final energy consumption in the industry sector, based on GVA
+    - industry_GVA_primary: Run the decomposition of the primary energy consumption in the industry sector, based on GVA
+    - economy_emp_final: Run the decomposition of the final energy consumption in the different economy sector, based on employment
+    - household_final: Run the decomposition of the final energy consumption in the residential sector
+    - transport_final: Run the decomposition of the final energy consumption in the industry sector, based on VKM

 ### Data:
+The data folder will appear as the script stores the data.
 - raw: where the data extracted from Eurostat is stored as .rda data file (filled by the data_download.R script)
 - output: Where the charts and csv data are be stored after processing
     - AT: country folder (receives charts (.jpg) and tables (.csv))